Everything You Should Know Before You Get You Your Eyebrows Microbladed

-An eyebrow tattoo is a more permanent procedure, which uses a machine to penetrate pigment deep into the skin.
-Microblading involves using a hand tool with nine or more tiny needles to create shallower cuts on the skin, and then allows pigment to seep in.
-Microblading lasts only one to three years depending on your skin’s pigment retention — and for someone who’s a bit squeamish about making a permanent change or wants the freedom to be able to change their look every few years, that just may be the ideal amount of commitment!
+An eyebrow tattoo is a more permanent procedure, which uses a machine to deposit standard tattoo ink deep into the skin.
+Microblading involves using a hand tool with tiny needles to create shallower, individual stokes on the skin, and then allows pigment to seep in.
+The pigment blends in with your natural eyebrows to create realistic brows that fit the proportions of your face and highlight your unique features.
+Microblading lasts only 1-2 years depending on your skin’s pigment retention — and for someone who’s a bit squeamish about making a permanent change or wants the freedom to be able to change their look every few years, that just may be the ideal amount of commitment!
 Furthermore, eyebrow tattooing is very painful by comparison, and typically quite a bit more expensive.
 Permanent eyebrow tattoo also tends to produce a thick, unnatural solid line, whereas Microblading allows for much more control resulting in more precise, crisp, hairlike strokes.

 What else should I know?

 Microblading is a tattoo.
-Pigment is deposited into the dermis (not into the epidermis as so many techs are claiming.
-Were it placed in the epidermis it would slough off within 30-90 days, depending on age, as the epidermis continuously renews itself) so as to make the pigment last.
+Pigment is deposited into the dermis (not into the epidermis as so many techs are claiming) so as to make the pigment last.
+Were it placed in the epidermis it would slough off within 30-90 days, depending on age (as the epidermis continuously renews itself).
 The tattoo, as is the case with all other tattoos, can and will fade depending on multiple factors (brow color – darker colors last longer and require less maintenance while lighter colors require more frequent touch-ups, quality of pigment/ink used, UV exposure, use of acids in skincare products, medications) but without intervention will never disappear completely.
 Tattooing is permanent, whether it is on the body or face.
 It is crucial to do your research on the experience and education level of the artist before having any work done.